LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/AccessControls.md

   Public class members are available to all class clients.
   Private class members are not available to any code outside of the class.
-  Protected class members are available inside the class and to any derived class.
+  Protected class members are available inside the class and to any friends or derived classes.

 Invalid access will result in a compile time error